Fraud Blocker

 Travel Insurance

 Emergency evacuation insurance to a maximum benefit of up to $500,000 USD per paying traveler provides coverage between the first and last day of ship-based travel and is included in the cost of this trip.
 For ship- and land-based trips, additional days of travel pre- and post-expedition are not covered.
 Travelers are responsible for having adequate international medical coverage prior to embarkation, with a minimum benefit of $50,000 USD.
 In addition, we highly recommend our travelers also protect their investment with travel insurance that includes trip cancellation and other benefits.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
-Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
+For best value and coverage for pre-existing medical conditions, consider purchasing a policy at time of booking.
 Learn more about travel insurance or get a free quote.

 Itinerary Notes